What is typical for a Turgenev girl. The image of the "Turgenev girl". Who is the lover of the “Turgenev girl”

 Applications:

-Download material Turgenev in the 50-80s of the XIX century wrote several works in which heroines are shown that fit the definition of "Turgenev's girl".
+Download material Turgenev in the 50-80s of the 19th century wrote several works that show heroines that fit the definition of “Turgenev’s girl.”
 They have a lot in common.
-These are girls whose childhood passed somewhere on remote estates, where the influence of the capital's secular society is not very felt.
-Turgenev's heroine grew up among forests and fields, she thinks and reads a lot, she has a rich inner world, into which she is in no hurry to let outsiders in.
-She is not very attractive in appearance, and to a young man accustomed to secular brilliance, it may seem completely ugly.
-Despite the fact that her circle of acquaintances is limited, she is well versed in people and can distinguish the true from the ostentatious.
-Among the young people around her, she will unmistakably choose the one who is ready to serve a noble idea, while she is ready to follow him to the ends of the world.
+These are girls whose childhood was spent somewhere in remote estates, where the influence of the capital’s secular society is not very felt.
+Turgenev's heroine grew up among forests and fields, she thinks and reads a lot, she has a rich inner world into which she is in no hurry to let strangers in.
+She is not very attractive in appearance, and to a young man accustomed to social glitter, she may seem completely ugly.
+Despite the fact that her circle of acquaintances is limited, she has a good understanding of people and can distinguish the real from the show.
+Among the young people around her, she will unmistakably choose someone who is ready to serve a noble idea, and she is ready to follow him to the ends of the earth.
 Outwardly, she seems weak and gentle, but if necessary, she shows a very strong character, determination, and determination.
-The male hero is usually weaker than her.
+The male hero usually turns out to be weaker than her.

-Asya from the story of the same name at first seems to the main character pretty, but somewhat unbalanced.
-Natalya Lasunskaya from the novel "Rudin" makes an unfavorable impression on those who see her for the first time, she seems angular, although she has a clean, regular and expressive face.
+Asya from the story of the same name at first seems pretty to the main character, but somewhat unbalanced.
+Natalya Lasunskaya from the novel “Rudin” makes an unfavorable impression on those who see her for the first time; she seems angular, although she has a clean, regular and expressive face.

-The image of the “Turgenev young lady” has changed a lot over a century and a half.
-Similar characters appeared in the books of other Russian writers - for example, Chekhov or Bulgakov.
+The image of the “Turgenev young lady” has transformed greatly over the course of a century and a half.
+Similar characters appeared in the books of other Russian writers - for example, by Chekhov or Bulgakov.
 They had quite a lot in common with Turgenev's heroines.
-Over time, this expression has become household.
+Over time, this expression became commonplace.
 Its meaning has changed significantly.
-Now this is what they call romantic, overly sensitive young ladies, about whom one can say that they are not of this world.
-This is not a completely correct understanding of Turgenev's work.
-His heroines, of course, are romantic to some extent, but far from naive.
-The ability to feel deeply is combined with the ability to follow the intended path, to overcome obstacles.
+Nowadays this is what they call romantic, overly sensitive young ladies, about whom one can say that they are not of this world.
+This is not a completely correct understanding of Turgenev’s work.
+His heroines are, of course, romantic to some extent, but far from naive.
+Their ability to feel deeply is combined with the ability to follow the intended path and overcome obstacles.
 They feel great among books, but the book world does not obscure reality for them.

-Have you ever noticed that there are no expressions like "Tolstoy's girl" or "Chekhov's young lady"?
-And a pearl like a "Dostoevsky" or "Gogol" girl is completely unthinkable!
-But the expression "Turgenev's young lady" still lives!
+Have you ever noticed that there are no expressions like “Tolstoy’s maiden” or “Chekhov’s young lady”?
+And a pearl like a “Dostoevsky” or “Gogolian” girl is completely unthinkable!
+But the expression “Turgenev’s young lady” still lives!
 What is the reason?
-And who is she, the beloved heroine of the great writer?
+And who is she, the favorite heroine of the great writer?

-I think it is worth starting with the personality and fate of I. S. Turgenev himself.
+I think it’s worth starting with the personality and fate of I. S. Turgenev himself.
 Many people know that the prose writer had a strong passion for the French singer Pauline Viardot.
-This story of unrequited love still excites people, performances are staged about it, films are made.
+This story of unrequited love still excites people; plays are staged and films are made about it.
 The writer himself never married.

-Between love and moral standards, the heroine will choose the latter, she is impeccably virtuous.
-For her, purity of conscience is perhaps even the most important criterion for happiness.
-Only at first glance, Turgenev's heroine is weak and helpless; in fact, she has a powerful potential for inner strength based on a sense of moral duty.
+Between love and moral standards, the heroine will choose the latter; she is impeccably virtuous.
+For her, purity of conscience is perhaps even the most important criterion of happiness.
+Although at first glance Turgenev's heroine is weak and helpless, in fact she has a powerful potential for inner strength, based on a sense of moral duty.

-The Turgenev girl is prone to self-sacrifice, for the sake of a loved one she can do a lot.
-Her reserve of strength may be more powerful than that of a man, and her calling force draws forward.
-An unusual character breeds an unusual destiny.
-The heroines of Turgenev boldly go to war (Elena in "On the Eve"), and to the revolution (like Marianna in "Novi"), and to the monastery (Lisa Kalitina in "The Noble Nest").
-Turgenev's young lady serves either her beloved man, or an idea, and sometimes both at the same time.
-It can combine seemingly irreconcilable qualities: rationality in it is adjacent to outbursts of feelings and stubbornness.
+The Turgenev girl is prone to self-sacrifice; she can do a lot for the sake of her loved one.
+Her reserve of strength may be more powerful than that of a man, and she is driven forward by the strength of her calling.
+An unusual character begets an unusual destiny.
+Turgenev’s heroines boldly go to war (Elena in “On the Eve”), and to the revolution (like Marianna in “Novi”), and to the monastery (Liza Kalitina in “The Noble Nest”).
+Turgenev's young lady serves either her beloved man or an idea, and sometimes both at the same time.
+She can combine seemingly irreconcilable qualities: rationality in her is adjacent to outbursts of feelings and stubbornness.

-The heroine of Turgenev is not like the Beautiful Lady of the Middle Ages, who simply takes attention from her knight.
-Rather, she herself will become a knight and, like some women from Russian fairy tales, she will go to save her hero.
+Turgenev's heroine is not like the Beautiful Lady of the Middle Ages, who simply receives attention from her knight.
+She, rather, will become a knight herself and, like some women from Russian fairy tales, will go to save her hero.
 Therefore, she is not weak and weak-willed, as it seems at first glance: “...
-Something strong and courageous, something swift and passionate” emanated from her whole being, - this is how the author describes Marianne (the novel “Nov”).
-The inner integrity, the loyalty to oneself of Turgenev's heroines is amazing!
-Let us recall, for example, Lisa Kalitina: “Entirely imbued with a sense of duty, fear of offending anyone, with a kind and meek heart, she loved everyone and no one in particular; she loved one God enthusiastically, timidly, tenderly.
+From her whole being there was something strong and bold, something impetuous and passionate,” this is how the author describes Marianne (novel “Nov”).
+The internal integrity and self-fidelity of Turgenev’s heroines is amazing!
+Let us remember, for example, Lisa Kalitina: “All imbued with a sense of duty, the fear of offending anyone, with a kind and meek heart, she loved everyone and no one in particular; she loved God alone enthusiastically, timidly, tenderly.”

 Not all writers were close to the image of such a girl.
-Arkady Averchenko in the story "The Death of a Girl by the Hedge" caustically ridicules the attempts of modern women to be like Turgenev's heroines.
-According to the satirist, the type of such a girl is impossible in the changed realities.
+Arkady Averchenko, in the story “The Death of a Girl at the Hedge,” caustically ridicules the attempts of modern women to be like Turgenev’s heroines.
+According to the satirist, the type of girl like this is impossible in the changed realities.

-There are many stereotypes about the Turgenev girl, the modern world gives this type its own interpretation.
-Sometimes this is the name of simple romantic young ladies, or those who read a lot and can go headlong into the book world.
-There is also an idea that this girl is nervous, unbalanced, hysterical; or very modest, almost downtrodden, or simply out of date.
+There are many stereotypes about Turgenev’s girl; the modern world gives this type its own interpretation.
+Sometimes this is what they call simple romantic young ladies, or those who read a lot and can immerse themselves in the world of books.
+There is also the idea that this is a nervous, unbalanced, hysterical girl; or very modest, almost downtrodden, or simply not modern.
 But I still think that a true Turgenev young lady harmoniously combines all the qualities that I wrote about above.
-In today's world, there are, perhaps, really few of them.
+In the modern world there are, perhaps, really few of them.

 © Evgenia Novoseltseva